 Laura Wade is an artist living in West Cork.
 She studied Fine Art at the Galway Mayo Centre for Creative Arts + Media.
 In 2014 she graduated with a first class honours and an academic achievement award.
 After graduating she received the Cork Printmakers emerging artist 12 month bursary.

 Intrigued by the enigmatic elements of her immediate landscape, Laura observes the enduring elegance and meanderings of the land.
 Using strong silhouettes set against the vast silent cosmos, she contemplates lost and found connections to the landscape.

 Tiny perforations in each piece add a layer of interest and intrigue.
 Straight lines suggesting man's impact on nature make us wonder how the ancient lands can survive us.
-Organic groupings make us feel for weather perhaps, nurturing the future of the forest, reminding us who owns the real soul of the land.
+Organic groupings make us feel for weather perhaps, nurturing the future of the forest, reminding us who owns the real soul of the land, or simply symbolic of twilight in the forest.
 All set against a backdrop of subtle yet incredible depth and movement in the heavens above.